Introduction

 Observation Skill Specific feedback requires seeing the detail.
 General feedback requires seeing the outcome.

-Knowledge Gap If you don’t know what good looks like in detail, you can’t describe it.
+Knowledge Gap If you do not know what good looks like in detail, you cannot describe it.

 The Specific Feedback Difference